dddrrreee/cs140e-25win/labs/what-did-we-learn.md

 Generalized: The Epsilon Paradox:
   - "the shorter your step, the faster you can sprint"
   - working system + one line change = easy linear eq solve if wrong
   - working system + X, Y, Z change = hard, multiplicative possible.

+Common mistake: wrote something, ran it, declare
+"it works".
+  - No.  It worked once, with a single test.

+  - Maybe lucky with timing;
+  - or that you had only a few processes;
+  - or that it had internal corruption you didn't check;
+  - or cache didn't have conflict or alias;
+  - or a missing cache invalidation didn't matter b/c that run didn't load the entry;
+  - or that code straddled a 16 byte boundary so you got lucky with a pipeline stall to hide a timing race with the device;  or the compiler didn't coalesce
+  - or swap two loads and stores that it was allowed to;
+  - or ...

+  - Saying something works if it passed a few test cases is on the level of "it compiled, why did it crash"

 My belief:
   - yes 10x programmers exist.